andrelandgraf/openimg/packages/react/README.md

-# openimg-react
+# openimg-react (openimg/react)

-openimg-react (Open Image React) provides an Image component (aliased as Img) for querying optimized images from an image optimization endpoint (e.g., openimg-node).
+openimg-react (Open Image React) provides an Image component (aliased as Img) for querying optimized images from an image optimization endpoint (e.g., openimg/node).
 The component uses standard HTML img element attributes to generate a picture element with sources for avif and webp images in different sizes.

 ## Features